rikunert/rikunert.github.io/_posts/2019-10-29-score_scaler.md

 title: Transforming from one scale to another
 subtitle: 90 lines of code (Python)
 tags: [scikit learn, sklearn, scaling, scale, score, MinMaxScaler, data science, python]
 lead: Transforming data from one scale to another is such a common task as a data scientist.
-This blog post explains what your options are in the popular sklearn Python module.
-I have always missed one particular scaler, so in this blog post I write it myself, the ScoreScaler.
+This blog post goes beyond the options found in sklearn.
+I have always missed one particular scaler, so in this blog post I write it myself: the ScoreScaler.
 ---

 ![Formula of ScoreScaler](https://raw.githubusercontent.com/rikunert/unitsscaler/master/formula_pic.png "Formula of ScoreScaler")